| Exam Name | Florida Civic Literacy Exam Practice Test – 2026 Updated |

 Answer: B

-Rationale: The Constitution creates the structure of government, defines powers, and protects citizens’ rights.**
+Rationale: The Constitution creates the structure of government, defines powers, and protects citizens’ rights.** - Which branch includes the President?

 A. Legislative